What is the Self Coaching Model?

 The problem with most coaching is that it focuses solely on changing your actions.
 When you change your actions and don’t change the thoughts and feelings behind the actions, there’s resistance, which makes it difficult—if not impossible—to see real change.
 That is treating the symptom instead of the root cause of the problem.

-Click the arrow below to download the worksheet, The Get Coached in Scholars Playbook, and begin using The Model today.
+Click the button below to download the worksheet, The Self Coaching Model Guide, and begin using the Model today.